prozessorkern/AvrIspMk2Clone/README.md

 Adaptor PCB to connect a Tag Connect TC2050 10 Pin Needle adaptor to a standard 20 Pin JTAG Debugger There are some additional tools integrated like a USB-UART Converter which can be connected to the TC2050 by setting Jumpers...

+## pcbList
+A Listing of all of my designed pcbs to find the data of a pcb a little bit faster...

 ## storageSolutions
 Here are some sources to build systems to help storing and using components